 Where in the hazmat regulations can I find the ERG?

 The ERG is not regulations, so it is not found in the Hazardous Materials Regulations (HMR).
-The ERG is a guidebook developed by DOT for first responders (police, firefighters) to use when they first arrive at a hazmat incident.

 Why do I need the Emergency Response Guide to accompany my shipping papers when transporting hazmat?